 If immediate action is to be taken, the staff member will record what they have seen, or heard and the action taken, along with dates and times.
-This will be done on a Yellow Concern Form which can be found on staffroom noticeboards.
+This will be done on CPOMS (or a Yellow Concern Form which can be found on staffroom noticeboards).
+On CPOMS alert both Deborah Wood and Sue Matthews to the incident.

-In the case of physical injury the injury should be described and recorded on a body map form.
+In the case of physical injury the injury should be described and recorded on a body map form (on CPOMS or paper copies can be found).
 The words used by the child should be quoted as accurately as possible, especially in the case of suspected sexual abuse.

 The Child Protection Officer (CPO) will investigate the concerns and may then telephone the parents or carers and/or telephone ART for advice.
 If further action is required involving external agencies the CPO will fill in a referral form and email it to ART as soon as possible and definitely within 48 hours.
-The school should keep a copy and file it in the pupil's child protection record in the Headteacher's Office.
+The school should record any action and record it on CPOMS.